kingst/GlucOS/README.md

   <img src="biokernel.jpeg" width="200">
 </div>

+## Security, correctness, and simplicity for automated insulin delivery
 GlucOS is a new automated insulin delivery system with a focus on computer security.
 GlucOS is a simple, yet still fully featured automated insulin delivery system.
 Simplicity is important for being